ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-a philosophic negro;
-I noticed upon the hurricane deck to-day
-an elderly negro with a very philosophical
-and rjtrospective cast of countenance, squat
-ted upon his bundle, toasting his shin
-against the chimney, and apparently pluajr
-id into a slate of deep meditation.
-Finding .
-by inquiry that he belonged to the Ninth !!
-linois one of the most gallantly behaved and
 icavily loosing regiments at the Fort Don
 dson battle, and part of which was now on &#x27;
 board, I began to interogate him upon the